napframework/nap-docs/app/manual/07_rendering.md

 };
 ~~~~~~~~~~~~~~~

-When implementing a custom shader that is compatible with the light system you can define the following uniform struct and read the data of `count` lights.
+When implementing a custom shader that is compatible with the light system you should define the following uniform struct and read the data of `count` lights.

 ~~~~~~~~~~~~~~~{.vert}{.frag}
 uniform light